Harrisonbro/contract/contract.md

 The final price is to be paid upon completion of the services provided.
 Work I do will not be released to you until final payment has cleared.
 All payments must be made in GBP (£).

 #### Deposit
-A deposit of [inset price] is required before the commencement of any services.
+A deposit of [insert price] is required before the commencement of any services.
 Services shall not begin until the deposit has been received.
 If the initial deposit is not paid promptly I reserve the right to re-define the completion date(s) to fairly reflect the delay caused by late payment of the deposit.

 #### Late payments
 You agree to pay all invoices within 7 days of receipt, unless the invoice specifies otherwise.
 Delinquent bills will be assessed a 5% charge if payment has not cleared within 7 days of the due date as shown on the invoice.
 If any amount continues to remain unpaid after this an addition 5% of the original invoice will be charged for every 7 days of delinquency.
 In the case that collection by a 3rd party becomes necessary you agree to pay all fees incurred by that process.